Part 1: Substantive Insights

 Spine

-The project Spine (data/input/spine/TSCS_spine.spine.csv) is the deduplicated register of UK third-sector and civil-society organisations.
-It is the inclusion list for the dataset and the source of uid, is_cic, and source_register.
+The hash-bound release Spine (code/release-v1.2-Jul2026/TSCS_spine.spine.csv) is the deduplicated register of UK third-sector and civil-society organisations.
+It is named and hash-checked in the release manifest for this candidate, so the register behind these figures is the one this release was actually built from.
+It is the inclusion list for the dataset and supplies uid, normalised_name, is_cic, and the derived csotype.

 A3.
 Deduplication & Validation